 Project submitted for Congressional approval.

-Water Resources Development Act of 1988 authorizes widening and deepening of the Victoria Barge Canal.
+Water Resources Development Act of 1988 authorizes the widening and deepening of the Victoria Barge Canal.

 Construction begins to widen and deepen the Channel to Victoria with the awarding of the first construction contract in September.